 Schedule all the implementations needed.
 From canvassing materials to purchasing construction items, you need to plan in advance.
 Nothing can be more stressful than an unplanned plan.
 If you are one step ahead even with your budget, you eliminate the risk of buying unnecessary items.

 6. Learn How to Delegate

 Some things are best left to the professionals.
 When you try to micromanage everything, it becomes stressful.
 Take time to relax, breathe, and delegate.

 7. Everything takes time

 Prioritize which part of the house needs immediate attention over the other.
-If your budget is constraint, then the next best step would be to carry the parts in stages if you can’t everything done in one go.
+If your budget is a constraint, then the next best step would be to carry the parts in stages if you can’t everything was done in one go.